theLLMs

 Before shipping an LLM feature, measure these numbers on real traffic (not toy examples):

-• Schema validation failure rate — what % of outputs need a retry because the format is wrong?
+• Schema validation failure rate — what % of outputs need a new retry because the format is wrong?

 • Semantic validation failure rate — what % pass JSON schema but fail business rules (e.g., a price field that should be positive is negative)?